Richard-Burd/alpine-js-sandbox/README.md

 ### Installation instructions (Ubuntu):

 1. run: `npm install` to install the alpine.js and express.js node modules
-2. run: `npm spa` to boot up the `singlePageHTTPServer.js` which will give you a simple, single page application
+2. run: `npm start` to boot up the application
-3. or run: `node server` to boot up the server inside the `server.js` file and use Node's native routing without express.js
-4. or run: `node app` to boot up the server inside the `app.js` file which runs express.js

 You should then be able to see the index.html file that looks like this: